kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 -  Virtual fields are scoped to the given GVK.
 The logical namespace for virtual fields is their GVK.
 For example, the virtual field names in apps/v1/Deployment are internally namespaced as apps/v1/Deployment:minReplicas, apps/v1/Deployment:maxReplicas, etc. However, within the same GVK, these can be referenced using just their simple names (minReplicas, maxReplicas) without the namespace prefix.
 -  **Cross-GVK references are NOT supported**
-    -  This mainly impacts any ObjectMeta name and generateName validation, which MUST be done using subfield and/or field-path references, not with references.
+    -  This mainly impacts any ObjectMeta name and generateName validation, which MUST be done using subfield and/or field-paths, not with virtual field references.

 #### Choosing Between Field Paths and Virtual Fields